The Constitutional Challenge to AB 1899

 Respondent filed their Opposition Brief.

 The Motion for Calendar Preference was denied by the Presiding Judge.
-A hearing date has not yet been set.
+Oral argument will be heard on Monday, October 25 via Zoom.